-Feeling down after another pandemic year?
+Feeling down as the year ends?
 Expert advice on coping with festive season blues

-There is a lot to unpack for a not-so-great 2021.
+Despite the improved COVID-19 situation, there is a lot to unpack for a not-so-great 2022.
 So why should you be forced to be joyful or accept social invitations if you're not feeling up for it?

 Another year is coming to an end and still, the same pandemic blahs seem to be on loop play.
-COVID-19 hasn’t gone away; in fact, we now have to contend with the new Omicron variant – and we aren’t even done with the Delta one yet.
+COVID-19 hasn’t exactly gone away; in fact, we now have to contend with the new XBB variant – and we aren’t even done with the Omicron one yet.

 “Reflection often brings about mixed feelings: The excitement and anticipation of starting a new year, and grappling with unaccomplished matters in the past year.”
 The latter, said Lim, is more keenly felt by “those who have had a challenging year as it can retrigger unresolved pains and memories of upsetting events”.

 It might just as well be the usual blues set off by the passage of time, which can remind us of our own mortality.